-- Around one in five (20%) of all crimes are resolved by means of charge or summons. - For violence against the person and sexual offences this is up to one in four crimes. - For robbery, theft and criminal damage offences this is just over one in ten crimes. - For crimes against society this is up to half of crimes. - For crimes with a domestic abuse motivation this is around one in four crimes. - Up to one in five homophobic crimes are dealt with in this way, while around one in ten crimes with a racist or sectarian motivation are dealt with by charge or summons.
-Proportions tend to be smaller and show a greater degree of variability for crimes with a faith/religion, disability or transphobic motivation.
+- Around one in five of all crimes are resolved by means of charge or summons. - For violence against the person and sexual offences this is up to one in four crimes. - For robbery, theft and criminal damage offences this is just over one in ten crimes. - For crimes against society this is up to half of crimes. - For crimes with a domestic abuse motivation this is around one in four crimes. - Up to one in five sexual orientation crimes are dealt with by charge or summons, while around one in ten crimes with a racist or sectarian motivation are dealt with in this way.
+Proportions tend to be smaller and show a greater degree of variability for crimes with a faith/religion, disability or transgender identity motivation.